It’s incredible how much we can deceive ourselves without even being aware of it. These 5 signs will show you when you are lying to yourself.

 3. You say you never have time

-If you often find yourself saying you don’t have time for the things you want to do, you are lying to yourself.
+If you often find yourself saying you don’t have time for the things you want to do, you are actually lying.
 We all have the same amount of time in our lives, yet some people manage to follow their dreams, so why can’t you?

 Yes, I know you have lots of responsibilities and commitments and life is hard.
 But if you really feel you don’t have time for what is important to you, then you need to adjust your priorities.